6 data preparation best practices for analytics applications

 - Storage costs.
 Many data preparation processes use surprising amounts of storage as temporary files or staging areas for source data and partially processed data sets.
 Error handling, logging and archiving can also increase storage significantly.
 Even though data storage is relatively cheap these days, watch it closely.

 - Human costs.
-As in every field, there are specialists in data preparation, and you may well find that your processes grow enough in scale and complexity to require that kind of role.
-If BI users are mostly doing their own data preparation, you may think the human costs can be discounted or at least absorbed into the overall project cost.
+As in every field, there are specialists in data preparation, and you might find that your processes grow enough in scale and complexity to require that kind of role.
+If BI users are mostly doing their own self-service data preparation, you might think the human costs can be discounted from or absorbed into the overall project cost.
 Yet there's also an opportunity cost to consider.
 Every hour spent preparing data could be spent on something else, so involving data analysts and business users in the preparation process could prove wasteful.

 Preparing for data preparation